|Courses in ACCT | BINS | BSAD | ECON | FINC | IBUS | MGMT | MKTG|

 FINC 7335 International Finance

-MBA Elective.
-Prerequisite: FINC 7301 or equivalent.
+MBA or M.S. in MIS elective.
+Prerequisite: FINC 7100 or equivalent.
 Multinational corporate finance; practices and problems in international finance; balance of payments and foreign exchange problems; recent trends and developments in international finance.

 FINC 7340 Real Estate Markets